 Even the most accurate forecasting model is constrained by the accuracy of the available data.
-The data used by the Budget Division to produce a forecast typically undergo several stages of revision.
+The data used by DOB to produce a forecast typically undergo several stages of revision.
 For example, the quarterly components of real U.S. gross domestic product (GDP), the most widely cited measure of national economic activity, are revised no less than five times over a four-year period, not including the rebasing process.
 Each revision incorporates data that were not available when the prior estimate was made.
 Initial estimates are often based on sample information, though early vintages are sometimes based on the informed judgment of the analyst charged with tabulating the data.
-The monthly employment estimates produced under the Current Employment
+The monthly employment estimates produced under the Current Employment Statistics (CES) program undergo a similar revision process as better, more broad-based data become available and with the evolution of seasonal factors.
+The total U.S.